 So here we have a picture of a normal brigade, and the requirements the HBC men had for their brigade trails.
 Natives travelled over their country in ways that differed wildly from the fur trade brigades — Pahallak and other Sto:lo men rarely if ever travelled on horseback.
 It was therefore not unexpected that Anderson was led by his Native guides over many routes that clearly, to him, would not work for the HBC brigades.

 All of this information was needed for the writing of my first book, The Pathfinder: A.C.
 Anderson’s Journeys in the West.
-The book is still available here: http://www/heritagehouse.ca/author_details.php?contributor_id_1=2447 I also have copies for sale.
+I have a few copies of this book left, and until it is gone, you can order it from methrough the contact sheet.

 Copyright, Nancy Marguerite Anderson, 2014.
 [Updated Augut 26, 2015] All rights reserved.

 - Alexander Caulfield Anderson’s 1867 Map of British Columbia

 - Outgoing Brigade, Fort George to Fort Alexandria